Simple Imputation Rules for Prediction with Missing Data: Contrasting Theoretical Guarantees with Empirical Performance: Description of the Data and Evaluation Methodology

 \subsection{Evaluation pipeline}

-In our numerical experiments, we compare a series of approaches, namely \begin{itemize} \item Regression on the features that are never missing only (complete-feature regression). \item Impute-then-regress methods where the imputation step is performed either via mean imputation or using the chained equation method \verb|mice| \citep{buuren2010mice}.
-We implement these two approaches with a linear, tree, or random forest model for the downstream predictive model.
+In our numerical experiments, we compare a series of impute-then-regress methods where the imputation step is performed either via mode/mean imputation or using the chained equation method \verb|mice| \citep{buuren2010mice}.
+We implement these approaches with a linear, tree, or random forest model for the downstream predictive model.
 We treat the type of model as an hyper-parameter.
-We used the default parameter values for number of imputations and number of iterations in \verb|mice|. \item Three variants of the adaptive linear regression framework from Section \ref{sec:adaptive}: Static coefficients with affine intercept, affine coefficients and intercept, finitely adaptive. \item The joint impute-then-regress heuristic presented in Section \ref{sec:extension.adaptive}.
-Again, we consider three downstream predictive models: linear, tree, random forest. \end{itemize} For adaptive linear regression models with affine intercept or affine coefficients, the hyper-parameters are the Lasso penalty $\lambda$, the amount of ridge regularization $\alpha$ (ElasticNet), and the additional lasso penalty for the adaptive coefficients.
-For the finitely adaptive linear regression model, the only hyper-parameter is the maximum depth of the tree.
-The other methods can all be applied with linear, tree-based, or random forest predictors.
+We used the default parameter values for number of imputations and number of iterations in \verb|mice|.

 For linear predictors, the hyper-parameters are the Lasso penalty $\lambda$ and the amount of ridge regularization $\alpha$ (ElasticNet).
 For tree predictors, the hyper-parameter is the maximum depth.
 For the random forest predictors, the hyper-parameters are the maximum depth of each tree and the number of trees in the forest.

 All hyper-parameters are cross-validated using a $5$-fold cross-validation procedure on the training set.

 We report out-of-sample predictive power on the test set.
 For synthetic data, the test set consists of $5,000$ observations.
 For real data, we hold out $30\%$ of the observations as a test set.